PyPy's sandboxing features

 ../../rpython/bin/rpython -O2 --sandbox targetpypystandalone.py

-If you don't have a regular PyPy installed, you should, because it's faster to translate; but you can also run the same line with python in front.
+If you don't have a regular PyPy installed, you should, because it's faster to translate, but you can also run python translate.py instead.

 To run it, use the tools in the pypy/sandbox directory:

 ./pypy_interact.py /some/path/pypy-c-sandbox [args...]